When Attack on Titan concluded in 2023, it was truly the end of an era.

 "I am aware that the ending of Attack on Titan was quite controversial.
 I am open to receiving people's honest opinions.
 However, I would appreciate it if you'd be kind to me," he wrote.

-Ultimately, Isayama and Studio MAPPA continued as they have done since the show started: following the ending of the manga with some additional anime-specific scenes and improved the dialogue a little to enhance the original ending even further.
+Ultimately, Isayama and Studio MAPPA continued as they have done since the show started: following the ending of the manga with some additional anime-specific scenes and improving the dialogue a little to enhance the original ending even further.

 It gave Isayama a chance to tweak some of the things he implied he wasn't happy with the first time around, including the omission of Armin labelling Eren a mass murderer and giving a lot more emotional depth to their conversation about Mikasa.

-Somehow, despite it being the same ending we've had in the manga, it's even more devastating to see the tragic love story of Mikasa and Eren finally come to the conclusion it was always destined – one would end the other, and Mikasa made the impossible choice to kill Eren for the greater good.
+Somehow, despite it being the same ending we've had in the manga, it's even more devastating to see the tragic love story of Mikasa and Eren finally come to the conclusion it was always destined to – one would end the other, and Mikasa made the impossible choice to kill Eren for the greater good.

 How to watch the English dub of Attack on Titan